-Information received since the Federal Open Market Committee met in August September indicates that the labor market has continued to strengthen, and that economic activity has been rising at a strong rate.
-Job gains have been strong, on average, in recent months, and the unemployment rate has stayed low declined.
-Household spending has continued to grow strongly, while growth of and business fixed investment have grown strongly has moderated from its rapid pace earlier in the year.
+Information received since the Federal Open Market Committee met in November September indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong rate.
+Job gains have been strong, on average, in recent months, and the unemployment rate has declined remained low.
+Household spending has continued to grow strongly, while growth of business fixed investment has moderated from its rapid pace earlier in the year.
 On a 12-month basis, both overall inflation and inflation for items other than food and energy remain near 2 percent.
 Indicators of longer-term inflation expectations are little changed, on balance.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that further gradual increases in the target range for the federal funds rate will be consistent with sustained expansion of economic activity, strong labor market conditions, and inflation near the Committee's symmetric 2 percent objective over the medium term.
-Risks to the economic outlook appear roughly balanced.
+The Committee expects judges that further gradual increases in the target range for the federal funds rate will be consistent with sustained expansion of economic activity, strong labor market conditions, and inflation near the Committee's symmetric 2 percent objective over the medium term.
+The Committee judges that risks Risks to the economic outlook appear are roughly balanced, but will continue to monitor global economic and financial developments and assess their implications for the economic outlook.

-In view of realized and expected labor market conditions and inflation, the Committee decided to raise maintain the target range for the federal funds rate to at 2 to 2-1/4 percent.
+In view of realized and expected labor market conditions and inflation, the Committee decided to maintain raise the target range for the federal funds rate at 2 to 2-1/4 to 2-1/2 percent.